alexfernandez/alexfernandez.github.io/2023/climate-change-trees.md

 If we just leave it there then there is a limit to the carbon taken from the atmosphere;
 and it might burn at some point getting us back to the starting point.

-As we saw above, each tree trunk would have a volume of around 1.5 m³.
+As we saw above, each tree (including branches) would have a volume of around 1.5 m³.
 All these trees would make up a cube with sides of approximately 9 km:

     V(world) = N(world) × V(tree) ≈ 0.5 × 10^12 × 1.5 m³ = 0.75 × 10^12 m³ ≈ (9 km)³.